 The file will then be displayed as a new query and is presented as a file in the query window, as shown below.
 You then right-click on the file and select how you want the data to be handled on the import.
 This is rather straightforward with a .CSV formatted file, but you may have another extension you want to make sure is handled in a specific way.

 The files will appear as separate queries ready for transformations in the Query Editor.

 Notice the Applied Steps pictured below.
 You can continue to make any modifications, shape or transform the data into a more analysis-ready format, then load it into your model.

 Now repeat for each file you want to load into the model, which will give you a set of queries as pictured below.

 When ready, select Close & Apply to load into the model.

 Step 5: Ready for Clean-Up

 Once you have completed the steps, your data is ready for the data modeling process.

 I hope you found this quick introduction useful.
-I am seeing more clients wanting to do some sort of quick ad-hoc analysis with their data lake.
+I am seeing more clients wanting to do some quick ad-hoc analysis with their data lake.
 Power Bi provides that quick end-to-end ad-hoc tool.
-If you are interested in more, check out the resources below.
-The first resource is a walkthrough I wrote, available on this site, that would create the sliding window exports and folder structure that would create the source style referenced in this scenario.